 As the mixture of ingredients reaches the end of our feed houses, the mix begins to look homogeneous—food scraps are hardly visible and the pile has begun to shrink in volume.
 The materials are now ready to begin their tracking phase outside of the house.
 The materials are assembled into larger windrows and managed in accordance with the regulatory requirements defining compost within the National Organic Program (NOP).
 Though a pile can be called compost, legally, after fifteen days of sustained temperatures above 131º, this requirement is really just the beginning of a several-month aging process which provides our final products with the characteristics we expect of them.
 The final product has a fine, moist, dark, stable, and odor-free consistency.
 It is rich in humus, free of any viable seeds, full of life—both bacterial and fungal—and is ready to provide living plants with everything they need to grow rapidly and with full health.
 Before selling our mature manure compost, we add a small amount of the highest quality horticultural-grade Canadian sphagnum peat moss to aid in the screening, packing, shipping, and spreading of the final product.
 This further stabilizes the material and makes for a very manageable consistency.

 While our composts are excellent amendments to soils, they are not usually appropriate for use as complete media in seedling trays, pots, or beds.
 They lack ideal mechanical structures to optimize water transport.
 To address these needs, we manufacture compost-based products that are designed for germination and container growing situations.
 Our potting soils start with the blending of several different batches of mature compost, and the highest quality horticultural grade sphagnum peat moss.
 The compost-sphagnum blend is then mixed with specific ratios of other mineral, nutrient, and structural ingredients based on the designated purpose of the mix being made.
-Our formulas have been improved upon through decades of research, experimentation, and innovation on our farm and in customers' greenhouses—as well as through the support and feedback we receive from our loyal friends and customers over the years.
+Our formulas have been refined through decades of research, experimentation, and innovation on our farm and through the feedback we get from our many loyal and supportive customers.
 This care and attention to detail ensures that our products provide users with the best performing compost-based potting soils for use in organic plant growing.
 The results speak for themselves.

 May 4, 2016, 9 a.m.